"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 When it comes to counting social shares of articles, Buzzsumo is an entity to trust.

-But there is something to watch out for before you start populating your blog with countless list posts hoping it will go viral magically.
+But there is something to watch out for before you start writing your blog with list posts hoping it will go viral magically.
 No, it won’t go viral magically unless you know this secret, secret?

 10 is the secret number – call it the magical number your boss never wanted you to discover.
-A list post with 10 items listed receives on average 10,621 social shares compared to second spot number 23 (an odd number) which has four times less social shares.
+A list post with 10 items listed receives on average 10,621 social shares.
+Compared to the second spot number 23 (an odd number) which has four times fewer social shares.

 The other numbers you can try out are 16 and 24, number 23 came second on the list.

-Many experts also believe that odd numbers like 3, 5, 7, etc…plays well too and even are the most common types of list post especially on books, novels, info products etc.
+Many experts also believe that odd numbers like 3, 5, 7, etc.… play well too.
+And are the most common types of list posts, especially on books, novels, info products, etc.

-Nevertheless, here are some tips to consider when writing your list post to ensure it meets with the expectation of your audience:
+Nevertheless, here are some tips to consider when writing your list post to ensure it meets the expectations of your audience:

-If your list post isn’t scannable, you’ve defeated the purpose at which it was created in the first place.
+If your list post isn’t scannable, you’ve defeated the purpose for which it was created in the first place.

-With readers attention span decreasing gradually, the best you can make your information better for them is to make each point on your list post known quickly.
+The reader’s attention span decreases gradually.
+The best way you can make your information better for them is to make each point on your list post known quickly.

 At a glance, each point on your list post should quickly convey to the reader what you’re saying.

-Write an introduction that precedes your main point in the post, engage your readers first and let them know the purpose at which you’re writing the post.
+Write an introduction that precedes your main point in the post.
+Engage your readers first and let them know the purpose for which you’re writing the post.
 The benefits they stand to gain from reading through your list of items.